vaibhav-6720/Delta-Demo/README.md

 # Delta-Demo
-this is domo for Git &amp; Github
+this is domo for Git &amp; Github vaibhav.